01-edu/public/subjects/where-do-we-go/README.md

 - the data file [where-do-we-go.data.js](./where-do-we-go.data.js) from which you can import `places`

-- the CSS file [where-do-we-go.css](./where-do-we-go.css) feel free to use those as they are, or modify them.
+- feel free to use the CSS file [where-do-we-go.css](./where-do-we-go.css) as it is or you can also modify it.

-- the images to use, in this [compressed folder](https://assets.01-edu.org/where-do-we-go_images.zip) or you can can fetch from the public URL, example `https://public.01-edu.org/subjects/where-do-we-go/where-do-we-go_images/arlit.jpg` [arlit](https://public.01-edu.org/subjects/where-do-we-go/where-do-we-go_images/arlit.jpg)
+- you can get the images to be used in this [compressed folder](https://assets.01-edu.org/where-do-we-go_images.zip) or you can get them in the where-do-we-go_images folder from the public URL.
+Example: `https://public.01-edu.org/subjects/where-do-we-go/where-do-we-go_images/arlit.jpg
 ### Expected result

 You can see an example of the expected result [here](https://youtu.be/BLxNi1WH6_0)